 |The World Court’s ruling could have implications for other separatist movements [Reuters]|

-The UN General Assembly, at Serbia’s request, asked the ICJ in Otober 2008 to render a legal opinion on the declaration.
+The UN General Assembly, at Serbia’s request, asked the ICJ in Otober 2008 to render a legal opinion.

 Just under two million ethnic Albanians and 120,000 Serbs have live separately in Kosovo, mutually suspicious and occasionally hostile to each other.

 Belgrade has refused to recognise Kosovo’s independence move and the dispute has held up its EU membership talks.